 Anyway, enough talk…let’s take a look at an actual topology so I can demonstrate how PIM register works!

 In the example above, we have four routers configured for multicast:

 - R1 is the source for our multicast traffic.

 - R2 will be the designated router, receiving multicast traffic from R1.

 - R4 is the receiver for our multicast traffic.

-OSPF has been configured so that we have full reachability between the 4 routers.
-First we will enable multicast routing and PIM sparse mode on all routers:
+OSPF has been configured to have full reachability between the four routers.
+First, we will enable multicast routing and PIM sparse mode on all routers:

 All routers are configured to use PIM sparse mode and to use R3’s loopback0 interface as the RP.
 I don’t need to configure PIM on R4 since it’s only the receiver.
 Let’s configure R4 to join a multicast group address:

-You can see that R4 has joined the rendezvous point for the 22.214.171.124 multicast group address.
-Nobody is sending anything to this multicast group address however, let’s enable a debug on the RP and launch some multicast packets:
+You can see that R4 has joined the rendezvous point for the 188.8.131.52 multicast group address.
+Nobody is sending anything to this multicast group address; however, let’s enable a debug on the RP and launch some multicast packets: